-Bridge is a type of connection to your shipping cart to work via Store Manager application.
+PHP-MySQL Bridge is a type of connection to your shopping cart to work via Store Manager application.
 In most cases it is used as alternative connection when MySQL connection to your database is restricted by your server.

 Basically Bridge is a php file that is uploaded to your server automatically and that retrieves your shopping cart data to work in Store Manager application.
-This type of connection requires synchronization, though it is good for import, mass upload or mass changes.
+This type of connection requires synchronization and is good for import, mass upload or mass changes.

 Here is how Bridge connection schema looks like

 Bridge.php file is used only for two major operations - retrieve data from remote database and post data to that database.
-You must understand the difference between bridge connection and MySQL connection.
+You must understand the difference between Bridge connection and MySQL connection.
 Bridge is not a connection itself, actually this is just a way to transfer files between remote and local machine and nothing more.
-Do not use bridge connection in combination with direct MySQL connection on same store - it will not damage your data however some changes made locally may be lost.
+Do not use Bridge connection in combination with Direct MySQL connection when working with the same store - it will not damage your data, however, some changes made locally may be lost.

-You need to follow some rules while working via Bridge:
+You need to follow some rules while working via PHP-MySQL Bridge connection:

 - Post Changes to Web (CTRL + P) each time you are done with changes or every so often